Dominic Smith Player Props: Nationals vs. Cubs

-The Washington Nationals, including Dominic Smith and his .412 slugging percentage over his past 10 games, battle starting pitcher Drew Smyly and the Chicago Cubs at Wrigley Field, Monday at 8:05 PM ET.
+Dominic Smith -- .206 average over his past 10 games -- will be in action for the Washington Nationals versus the Chicago Cubs, with Jameson Taillon on the hill, on July 18 at 8:05 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Cardinals.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Cubs.

 Dominic Smith Game Info & Props vs. the Cubs